-If you stop using Levetiracetam Amarox:
+If you stop taking Levetiracetam:

-If stopping treatment, as with other antiepileptic medicines, Levetiracetam Amarox should be discontinued gradually to avoid an increase of seizures.
-Should your doctor decide to stop your Levetiracetam Amarox treatment, he/she will instruct you about the gradual withdrawal of Levetiracetam Amarox.
+If stopping treatment, Levetiracetam should be discontinued gradually to avoid an increase of seizures.
+Should your doctor decide to stop your Levetiracetam treatment, he/she will instruct you about the gradual withdrawal of Levetiracetam.

 If you have any further questions on the use of this medicine, ask your doctor or pharmacist.